-TMC2590-EVAL DEVELOPMENT PLATFORM
+TMC262-EVAL DEVELOPMENT PLATFORM

-This evaluation board is a development platform for applications based on the TMC2590.
-External power MOSFETs support drive currents up to 4A RMS and up to 60V peak supply voltage.
+This evaluation board is a development platform for applications based on the TMC262C.
+External power MOSFETs support drive currents up to 4A RMS and up to 40V peak supply voltage.

-The evaluation board system based on the CPU boards LANDUNGSBRÜCKE or STARTRAMPE features an USB interface for communication with the learning and development control software TMCL-IDE running on a PC.
+The TMC2590-EVAL uses the function compatible TMC2590 and is an evaluation board system based on the modular CPU board LANDUNGSBRÜCKE with USB interface for communication with the learning and development control software TMCL-IDE running on a PC.